Dry mix mortar additives are essential for improving water retention, workability, and adhesion in modern construction materials.

 In wall putty systems, cellulose ether controls both fresh-state workability and drying behavior.
 The smooth, lubricated texture provided by HPMC or HEMC allows thin-layer application (0.5–2 mm) with a straight trowel, and controlled water retention prevents the putty from drying too fast to achieve a smooth surface finish.
 HPMC grades in the 1,000–5,000 mPa·s range (GDE15, GDK4M, MH-400G) are standard for interior putty systems.

-Exterior insulation and finish systems (EIFS) place demanding requirements on cellulose ether: the render must remain workable long enough to embed glass fiber mesh and be leveled, must not sag on vertical surfaces, and must retain water despite the absorptive insulation substrate beneath it.
-HEMC grades ACTA30000–ACTA50000 are the standard choice for EIFS base coats, providing the combination of open time, sag resistance, and substrate water retention needed for a crack-free finish.
+Exterior insulation and finish systems (EIFS) place demanding requirements on cellulose ether across multiple performance parameters simultaneously.
+Specifically, the render must remain workable long enough to embed glass fiber mesh and be leveled, must actively resist sagging on vertical surfaces, and must furthermore retain water despite the highly absorptive insulation substrate beneath it.
+To meet all three requirements reliably, HEMC grades ACTA30000–ACTA50000 serve as the standard choice for EIFS base coats, since they simultaneously provide the combination of open time, sag resistance, and substrate water retention that contractors need to achieve a crack-free finish.

 Both HPMC and HEMC are compatible with calcium sulfate chemistry and do not over-retard gypsum set times at correct dosages.
 The key function in gypsum systems is workability improvement — dissolved cellulose ether acts as an internal lubricant, making machine-sprayed gypsum easier to level and reducing trowel drag in hand-applied finishing plasters.
 HEMC ACTA10000–ACTA30000 at 0.15–0.30% is standard for machine-applied gypsum plaster.